yanivnizan/knowledge-base/src/documents/cocos2dx/grow-tmp/Grow_GettingStartedStoreOnly.html.md

 ##Integrate STORE & GROW

 Get started with SOOMLA's Grow.
-Go to the [Grow dashboard](http://dashboard.soom.la) and sign up or login.
+Go to the [GROW dashboard](http://dashboard.soom.la) and sign up or login.
 Upon logging in, you will be directed to the main page of the dashboard.
 On the left side panel, you can click on "Demo Game" in order to know what to expect to see once you start using Grow.

 <div class="info-box">If you didn't already, clone the Cocos2d-x framework from [here](https://github.com/cocos2d/cocos2d-x), or download it from the [Cocos2d-x website](http://www.cocos2d-x.org/download).
 Make sure the version you clone is supported by SOOMLA's modules (the tag is the version).</div>